Sonnet 483

-Still of your essence which I dream and breathe,
+Still of your essence, all I dream and breathe,

 I am disbarred by social straits quite clear,

-My paltry raft few white-capped waves could vie,
+My paltry raft few blue blood waves could try,

-Yet hopes fair sails unfurl to bring me near
+Yet Hope’s white sails unfurl to bring me near

 That I might crest some vista of your eye.